 The Olympic Game Farm is a relatively polarizing spot along this drive because it features a lot of animals in captivity.
 I for one enjoyed my time here though as it was very unique.
 You pay to drive into the park then you stay in your car and feed the animals who stick their heads into the car for food.
 The bears even wave as they are old show bears with each one being over 25 years old.
 There is a small trout aquarium here and a barn with set pieces from old Disney movies that were filmed with the animals back in the day.

 This is a fun strange place to stop if you are hungry or if you just need a drink.
 They have a bunch of sculptures and statues outside and if you go inside the entire walls and ceiling are covered in dollar bills.
-They told me there was over 10,000 of them.
+They told me there were over 10,000 of them.
 It’s a crazy place for a quick stop or a burger.

 From here you can continue down to Olympia and complete Highway 101, or you can take the ferry over to Seattle.
 I recommend the ferry as it is a long way around to go to Seattle the other way and the ferry is a lot of fun.